 The good news here is that you can dramatically reduce the likelihood that you’ll have a cesarean simply by making a thoughtful choice about where to have your baby.

 Whether you will have a C-section with this pregnancy depends largely on where you give birth.

 The best way to understand why C-section rates are so important is to look at the data.

-That means that more than 40% of the primary C-sections at hospitals with high rates could have been avoided if those birthing people had instead given birth at one of the hospitals with low rates.
+That means that 57% or well over half of the primary C-sections at hospitals with high rates could have been avoided if those birthing people had instead given birth at one of the hospitals with low rates.

 Those percentages represent real individuals whose C-section was caused by their choice of hospital.

-Imagine if all the 1695 birthing people who had C-sections at hospitals with high rates had instead given birth at hospitals with low rates.
-Only about 11.5% of them — or 960 people — would have had C-sections.
-That’s 735 fewer C-sections (1695 – 960 = 735), which means that around 735 Chicago-area birthing people could have avoided their cesarean section simply by choosing a hospital with a low primary C-section rate instead of a hospital with a high rate.
+Imagine if all the 4635 birthing people who gave birth at hospitals with the highest rates had instead given birth at hospitals with the lowest rates.
+Only about 9.5% of them — or 440 people — would have had C-sections.
+That’s 585 fewer C-sections (1025 – 440 = 585), which means that nearly 600 Chicago-area birthing people could have avoided their cesarean section simply by choosing a hospital with one of the lowest primary C-section rate instead of a hospital with one of the highest rates.

 Which hospitals have the lowest c-section rates in the Chicago-area?

-According to data reported by the Illinois Department of Public Health in 2020, the lowest cesarean rates for Chicago-area hospitals are:
+According to the most recent data reported by the Illinois Department of Public Health, the lowest cesarean rates for Chicago-area hospitals are: